sanic-org/sanic-guide/src/en/guide/project/scope.md

 The goal of this review and discussion is to gain approval for the contribution.
 Since most people in the project community have a shared vision, there is often little need for discussion in order to reach consensus.

-In general, as long as nobody explicitly opposes a proposal or patch, it is recognised as having the support of the community.
+In general, as long as nobody explicitly opposes a proposal or patch, it is recognized as having the support of the community.
 This is called lazy consensus; that is, those who have not stated their opinion explicitly have implicitly agreed to the implementation of the proposal.

 Lazy consensus is a very important concept within the SCO.
 It is this process that allows a large group of people to efficiently reach consensus, as someone with no objections to a proposal need not spend time stating their position, and others need not spend time reading such messages.